 - After a build, put on latex gloves and clean the printer with Isopropyl Alcohol.
 This will help take away uncured resin.

-To print very good minis that have the smallest of details, you should go for the Dremel Digilab printer.
+To print very good minis that have the smallest of details, get the Dremel Digilab printer.

 Best 3D Printer for Gaming Miniatures – Conclusion

-This post should help you in deciding which 3D miniature printer you should buy.
+The above are the best 3D printers for miniatures that you can buy.
 3D printers and gaming minis are a very good combination.
-The 3D printing machines listed above are a good choice if you wish to create your own gaming miniatures
+The machines are a good choice if you wish to create your own gaming miniatures

-The Ultimaker is quite expensive.
-If you need something cheaper, go for the Hictop CR-10S.
-However, keep in mind that you will not get the most elaborate details with the Hictop.
+However, the Ultimaker is quite expensive.
+If you need something cheaper, go for the Creality CR-10S.
+However, keep in mind that you will not get the most elaborate details with it.